MediaArea/RAWcooked/Doc/File_Stucture.md

 ### In a standalone file

 For a file name named "FileName.Ext", RAWcooked reversibility data should be in a sidecar file named "FileName.Ext.rawcooked_reversibility_data".
-The file name does not matter except for automatic check of the presence of RAWcooked reversibility data, and the RAWcooked reversibility data file name can be provided to the demux tool if automatic detection does not work.
+The file name does not matter except for automatic check of the presence of RAWcooked reversibility data, and the RAWcooked reversibility data file name can be provided to the demux tool if automatic detection should not work.

 ### As container attachment